 Not surprisingly, claims against sports teams, leagues, and schools for injuries allegedly resulting from concussions are on the rise as well.
 The cost of defending these suits could prove very high, raising a number of unsettled insurance coverage issues.

-Providing concussion insurance is one step schools are taking to show a commitment to promoting safe sports…and making sure that youth athletics itself continues for ALL schools and programs.
+Providing concussion insurance is one step schools are taking to show a commitment to promoting safe sports.
 Without strong management programs, schools may face the prospect of virtually no insurance coverage for football-related concussion risks—which could endanger all but the wealthiest programs, experts say.